UK National Emergency: CHILDREN AT RISK

 http://www.childrenscreamingtobeheard.com/safe-houses-for-100-000-children/

-There are by today, a multitude of cases against the corporate-parent and a multitude of children suffering, as a direct result of the ongoing discrimination against natural parents whose actions, are zealously scrutinised and negatively interpreted by Child Protection professionals, who are lawfully, known, to commonly dismiss or ignore, even, very serious abuses suffered by children in LA care.
+As exposed herein, a multitude of cases against the corporate-parent and the extent of child suffering, are a direct result of the ongoing discrimination against natural parents whose actions, are zealously scrutinised and negatively interpreted by Child Protection professionals, who are in contrast, commonly known, to dismiss or ignore, even, severe abuse suffered by children in LA care.

 That so many parents have had Family Court decisions overturned in the Crown and High Courts because professionals and experts are regularly, proven to have lied, committed fraud, and falsified or exaggerated, evidence against parents, is evidence enough that countless children have immeasurably suffered unnecessarily: